-The activities of Student Media are most visible in the State Press.
-The campus newspaper, one of the largest daily newspapers in Arizona, is published five days a week by ASU students who make editorial decisions with the support of an experienced university staff director.
+The State Press campus newspaper, one of the largest daily newspapers in Arizona, is published five days a week by ASU students who make editorial decisions with the support of experienced university staff.
+It is distributed free of charge on the main campus, at ASU West and ASU East, and in downtown Tempe.